garimaj2108/Data-Visualization-Team-Project/README.md

 ## Project Outline

 In this project, we are comparing three great cities San Francisco, New York and Austin which have burgeoning job opportunities, great art culture, excellent food and nightlife.
-But which city from these provides not only the great perks mentioned above, but affordable housing as well.
-Of course we took on this project with vested interests, everyone who lives in San Francisco justifies the insane cost of living and housing against the perks of being in a city which is hub for job opportunities and such a diverse culture that everyone here feels welcomed.
-But we wanted to determine "Is it really worth living in San Francisco or is there a better city out there which provides all the perks of living in SF.".
+But which city from these provides not only the great perks mentioned above but affordable housing as well.
+Of course, we took on this project with vested interests, everyone who lives in San Francisco justifies the insane cost of living and housing against the perks of being in a city which is the hub for job opportunities and such a diverse culture that everyone here feels welcomed.
+But we wanted to determine "Is it really worth living in San Francisco or is there a better city out there which provides all the perks of living in SF."

 ************************************************************************************************************************************************************************************************************************************************************

 ## Project Motivation - Why we chose this topic ?

 Buying a home has always been a sign of growing up and living the American dream, on a more practical note, its about creating an investment that one can bank on in bad times.
 But the rising cost of housing in San Francisco has made it difficult for Millenials to purchase homes.
 The current average prices of homes in San Francisco are approximately $850,000.

-With purchase prices hitting roof, we decided to determine which city is best to live in by comparing the shining bastion of the west, 'San Francisco' against concrete jungle where dreams are made, 'New York' and the upcoming wananbe San Francisco, 'Austin'.
+With purchase prices hitting the roof, we decided to determine which city is best to live in by comparing the shining bastion of the west, 'San Francisco' against concrete jungle where dreams are made, 'New York' and the upcoming wannabe San Francisco, 'Austin'.

-Why we decided to compare San Francisco, New York and Austin?
+Why did we decide to compare San Francisco, New York and Austin?
 Some of the key features that people look while purchasing homes are covered by these 3 iconic cities and hence we decided to compare and contrast them to derive insights to support our claim.

 - SF, NY and Austin offer plethora of job opportunities ranging from Arts to Tech